-6.4 Temporary directories
+6.2 Temporary directories

 When installing a new package, both Spack and pip need to store an amount of temporary data that often exceeds the space available in the default temporary directory.
-Therefore, it is very important to define the variable TMPDIR, expressing the path of a directory mounted on a device with sufficient space, as we did in Code 6 before building a new Spack package.
+Therefore, it is very important to define the variable TMPDIR, expressing the path of a directory mounted on a device with sufficient space.
 If enough memory has been allocated, using a subdirectory in /dev/shm, which is actually a RAM disk, generally offers the best performance.
 However, if the space is not enough (if you don't know it in advance, when it ends you will get the error "No space left on device"), then you should create a temporary subdirectory in your personal scratch directory under /work/scratch, which, by default, has a total size of 20 TB.
 For example: